basbossink/basbossink.github.com/tags/GitHub-Pages.md

 ## Enter Haml

-Writing HTML by hand is somewhat tiresome [Jekyll][jek] relieves this burden for the most part but the layout pages still require you to write HTML.
-[Haml][haml] is [Rails][rails] view engine that has a really nice syntax and has the ability to execute [Ruby][ruby] code.
+Writing HTML by hand is somewhat tiresome, [Jekyll][jek] relieves this burden for the most part by providing rendering of [Markdown][md] or [Textilize][text] if that's what you prefer.
+The layout pages still require you to write HTML though.
+[Haml][haml] is a [Rails][rails] view engine that has a really nice syntax and has the ability to execute [Ruby][ruby] code.
-After converting my [default layout][dlay] from HTML to [Haml][haml], is was really happy with the result.
+After converting my [default layout][dlay] from HTML to [Haml][haml], I was really happy with the result.
 The structure was much more clear and no more of those missing end tags.
-Because [Haml][haml] is not integrated into the stock [Jekyll][jek] version, [here][hamlp] is a [Jekyll plugin][jekp], that does the trick.
+[Haml][haml] is not integrated into the stock [Jekyll][jek] version, [here][hamlp] is a [Jekyll plugin][jekp], that does the trick.
 This plugin works great for the content and stylesheets but does not work for the `_layout`